-While the Law School totals about 1100 students from the U.S. and abroad, the size of the graduate degree programs has been kept small despite the large number of applications received: Each year, our graduate programs consist of approximately 35 - 45 students in the general LL.M., up to ten in the International Tax LL.M., and about ten S.J.D. students in residence.
+While the Law School student body totals about 1100 students from the U.S. and abroad, the size of the graduate degree programs has been kept small.
+Each year, despite the large number of applications received, our graduate programs consist of approximately 35 - 45 students in the general LL.M., up to ten in the International Tax LL.M., and about ten S.J.D. students in residence.

-Michigan Law’s commitment to the quality of academic life of our graduate students is the primary motivation for this small class size.
-For LL.M. students, it ensures full immersion in a topranked and rigorous American law school.
-As only two classes are designed specifically for LL.M.s, most of whom typically arrive with a civil law background, all other classes are taken together with the predominantly American J.D. students.
+Michigan Law’s commitment to the quality of academic life of our graduate students is the primary motivation for the small class size.
+For LL.M. students, it ensures full immersion in a top ranked and rigorous American law school.
+Two classes are designed specifically for LL.M.s, most of whom typically arrive with a civil law background; all other classes are taken together with the predominantly American J.D. students.
 The size and design of the graduate program ensures that graduate students not only get to know—and learn from—each other, but that they can also form friendships with J.D. students; that faculty are accessible and offer individual attention and mentoring; and that administrative support is readily available.
-In particular, the Center for International and Comparative Law and the Assistant Dean of International Affairs offer support in administrative, academic, and personal matters on an individual basis.
+Visiting researchers from abroad enjoy their brand new workspace in a large office adjacent to the Center for Comparative and International Law.
+They, too, find themselves in the midst of a stimulating peer group, where they benefit from each other’s intellectual experiences and insights in informal exchanges as well as in the frame of thought-provoking S.J.D. colloquia.
+For all, the Center for International and Comparative Law and the Assistant Dean of International Affairs offer support in administrative, academic, and personal matters on an individual basis.

-Each of our graduate degree programs is designed with the overriding goal of enabling students to pursue a course of study reflecting their individual intellectual interests and career objectives.
+Academic GoalsEach of our graduate degree programs is designed with the overriding goal of enabling students to pursue a course of study reflecting their individual intellectual interests and career objectives.
 The graduate degree programs are intended primarily for individuals trained in law abroad who wish to engage in comparative legal study, gain a better understanding of the U.S. legal system, pursue a field of specialization, and/or to engage in advanced legal research.
 Graduate students attend an extensive orientation program prior to the start of classes.
 During orientation, each student meets with the Assistant Dean for International Affairs and a faculty member for individual advice on his or her selection of courses, seminars, and research projects in order to tailor a program to his or her specific needs and interests.

-Michigan Law offers two general master’s degree programs: the Master of Laws (LL.M.) and the Master of Comparative Law (M.C.L.), as well as a specialized program: the International Tax LL.M.
+The Master's Degree ProgramsMichigan Law offers two general master’s degree programs: the Master of Laws (LL.M.) and the Master of Comparative Law (M.C.L.), as well as a specialized program: the International Tax LL.M.
 Each of these programs is described below in detail.
 All are designed to be completed in two terms of full-time study (one academic year), starting at the end of August and ending in early May.
 Some students remain in Ann Arbor during the summer to complete required research papers, provided their faculty research supervisors approve the time extension.

 Master’s degree students benefit from the Law School’s acclaimed curricular strengths in a broad range of fields.
-These include, for example, corporate and commercial law, constitutional law, intellectual property, feminist jurisprudence, interdisciplinary perspectives on law, transnational law, litigation, legal theory, tax law, law and economics, cyberlaw, environmental law, and civil rights law.
+These include, for example, corporate and commercial law, constitutional law, intellectual property, feminist jurisprudence, interdisciplinary perspectives on law, transnational law, litigation, legal theory, tax law, cyberlaw, environmental law, and civil rights law.
 Equally renowned is the School’s excellence in public and private international law, particularly in finance, tax, and litigation.
 The depth of the curriculum in the field of human rights, including refugee and asylum law, is unparalleled.
 Additionally, the Law School offers courses in non-U.S. legal systems, such as comparative constitutional law, European Union law, Chinese and Japanese law.